tractorcow/silverstripe-dynamiccache/README.md

 and will ignore caching on ajax pages or direct requests to controllers (including form submissions) by checking for any url-segments that start with an uppercase letter.

-## Security warning

-Please note that this module DISABLES CSRF in order to allow cached forms to function between user sessions.
-This may be fixed in a future release (perhaps by substituting CSRF values during retrieval of cached pages).

 ## Installation Instructions

  * Either extract the module into the dynamiccache folder, or install using composer